ashikul-haque/DB-Project/README.md

 # DB-Project

 This project can be run from Eclipse using the Tomcat server.
-To run the project, open it into Eclipse and run login.jsp on the server.
+To run the project, open it into Eclipse and run login.jsp on the tomcat server.